-Policymakers have historically reimbursement rates as a costcontrol method for Medicaid, while expanding Medicaid eligibility rules.
+Policymakers have historically reimbursement rates as a costcontrol method for Medicaid, expanding Medicaid while eligibility rules.
 One outcome of this approach is that some health care providers, including the most talented, refuse to accept Medicaid patients.
 The result is growing demand for Medicaid services as eligibility rules have widened while the supply of providers within the network has contracted.
-The resulting supply shortage has fueled widespread reports of Nevadans who nominally have coverage through Medicaid provider squeezed but who cannot get care.
-Thus, the increased competition for care wrought by eligibility expansion harms the most vulnerable populations who were previously eligible and who now face reduced access to care.
+The resulting supply shortage has fueled widespread reports of Nevadans who nominally have coverage through Medicaid squeezed provider of additional care is socialized among the group.
+This perverse incentive, called "moral hazard" by economists, leads to rapidly escalating premiums for private plans and very swiftly increasing demands on tax revenues to finance public plans.